-Student's Grade Level in the Prior Year Sum of Student's ELPA21 Domain Scores Student Level Target for Annual Improvement (points/year) Kindergarten 4-7 points 8-11 points Increase of 2 points per year Increase of 2 points per year 12-16 points Increase of 1 point per year
+Student's Grade Level Sum of Student's ELPA21 Student Level Target for Annual

+in the Prior Year Domain Scores Improvement (points/year)

 4 -7 points Increase of 2 points per year

+Kindergarten 8-11 points Increase of 2 points per year

+12-16 points Increase of 1 point per year

+4 7 points Increase of 2 points per year

 Grade 1 8-11 points Increase of 2 points per year

 12-16 points Increase of 1 point per year

-4-7 points Increase of 2 points per year
+4 7 points Increase of 2 points per year

 Grades 2-3 8-11 points Increase of 2 points per year

 12-16 points Increase of 1 point per year

-4-7 points Increase of 2 points per year
+4 -7 points Increase of 2 points per year

 Grades 4-5 8-11 points Increase of 2 points per year

 12-16 points Increase of 1 point per year

-4 -7 points Increase of 2 points per year
+Grades 6-8 4 -7 points Increase of 2 points per year

-Grades 6-8 8-11 points Increase of 2 points per year
+8-11 points Increase of 2 points per year

 12-16 points Increase of 1 point per year

-4 -7 points Increase of 2 points per year
+4 7 points Increase of 2 points per year

 Grades 9-12 8-11 points Increase of 1 point per year

 12-16 points Increase of 1 point per year

-^{}To be "proficient" and transition out of services, students need to achieve at least a 4 in each domain.
+To be "proficient" and transition out of services, students need to achieve at least a 4 in each domain.
 Because this measure is specifically focused on progress towards proficiency, the minimum necessary achievement to transition is a 4 in each domain.
 For this progress measure therefore, both 4s and 5s will be factored as 4s in calculating summed domain scores.
 Student achievement on the full range (1-5) within each domain will still be included in all other reports.